pyroscope/pimp-my-box/README.md

 ### Changing Configuration Defaults

+A good way to provide customizations is writing your own playbooks.
+Create a separate project in your own git repository.
+In that project, you can provide your versions of existing files, add your own helper scripts, and so on.
+Model it after this repository, and consult the *Ansible* documentation.
+You can reuse your inventory, by passing ``-i ../pimp-by-box/hosts`` to the playbook calls.

+As described in this and the following sections, some key config files are designed to be replaced in this way.
+Just be aware that once you copy them, you also have to manage them yourself, and merge with changes made to the master in this repo!

 Once created, the file `rtorrent.rc` is only overwritten when you provide `-e force_cfg=yes` on the Ansible command line, and `_rtlocal.rc` is never overwritten.
-This gives you the opportunity to easily refresh the main configuration from this repository, while still being able to provide your own version from a custom playbook (which you then have to merge with changes made to the master in this repo).
+This gives you the opportunity to easily refresh the main configuration in ``rtorrent.rc`` from this repository, while still being able to safely provide your own version of ``_rtlocal.rc`` from a custom playbook.
 Or apply customizations manually, by editing ``~rtorrent/rtorrent/_rtlocal.rc``.